 Hailed as a rising star, Amanda Mole is quickly earning a reputation as one of the leading concert organists of her generation.
 Her performances have been described as “elegant, lucid” (The American Organist), and having an “excellent balance of technical accuracy, rhythm, and structure” (The Diapason).

 Amanda has performed internationally at venues across the USA, Europe, and Japan.
-She was a featured performer at the 2015 New Haven Regional American Guild of Organists Convention and, in 2016, she joined the roster of concert artists at the Organ Historical Society Convention in Philadelphia and received unanimous glowing reviews in The American Organist, The Diapason, and The Tracker magazines, praising her fine technique, mature musicality and describing her as playing "with authority and flair."
-Amanda will return as a featured concert artist at the OHS National Convention in 2018.
-She has also been broadcast several times on the radio show Pipedreams LIVE! and has recorded a CD to be released in 2019 on Naxos, the largest classical music label in the world.
-Current recording projects include a CD of music for trombone and organ with RPO trombonist Lisa Albrecht and the Hohenfels trombone quartet.
+She was a featured performer at the 2015 New Haven Regional American Guild of Organists Convention and, in 2016 and 2018, she joined the roster of concert artists at the Organ Historical Society National Conventions and received unanimous glowing reviews in The American Organist, The Diapason, and The Tracker magazines, praising her fine technique, mature musicality and describing her as playing "with authority and flair."
+She has also been broadcast several times on the radio show Pipedreams LIVE! and has released a CD in March 2019 on Naxos, the largest classical music label in the world.
+Current recording projects include a CD of music for trombone and organ with Rochester Philharmonic Orchestra trombonist Lisa Albrecht and the Hohenfels trombone quartet.